mirage/irmin/README.md

 Due to a bug in [oasis], the uninstall target is quite unreliable.
 Instead, use:

 ```
-ocamlfind remove irminsule
+ocamlfind remove irmin
 rm $(which irmin)
 ```

 ### Usage

-Irminsule comes with a command-line tool called `irmin`.
+Irmin comes with a command-line tool called `irmin`.
 See `irmin --help` for further reading.
 Use either `irmin <command> --help` or `irmin help <command>` for more information on a specific command.

 ### Tutorial

-A tutorial is available on the [wiki](https://github.com/samoht/irminsule/wiki/Getting-Started).
+A tutorial is available on the [wiki](https://github.com/mirage/irmin/wiki/Getting-Started).

 ### Issues

-To report any issues please use the [bugtracker on Github](https://github.com/samoht/issues).
+To report any issues please use the [bugtracker on Github](https://github.com/irmin/issues).